lucasmpavelski/personal-website/content/publication/ml-fsp-fla-gecco-19/index.md

   of permutation flowshop problems.
 The method proposed to conceive the meta-learning model is described considering three main phases: (i) extracting the problem features, (ii) building the performance database and (iii) training the recommendation model.
-  In this work, we extract instances features mainly through fitness landscape analysis;
-  build the performance data using the Irace parameter tuning algorithm and train neural networks models for recommendation.
+  In this work, we extract instances features mainly through fitness landscape analysis, build the performance data using the Irace parameter tuning algorithm and train neural networks models for recommendation.
 The paper also analyzes two mechanisms that support the recommendation: one using classification as its basis and another